2600hz/kazoo/applications/edr/doc/README.md

-/*
-Section: Kazoo Edr
-Title: Kazoo Edr
-Language: en-US
-*/

 # EDR

-TLDR: See recipies at the bottom for ways to use EDR.
+TLDR: See recipes at the bottom for ways to use EDR.

 ## Description